Day in the Life of a Surgical Nurse Practitioner (NP)

 The next frontier for surgical care is the reimagining of the healthcare environment.
 Innovations in how providers connect with patients mean that care is moving outside of the hospital and taking on creative forms.
 Surgical NPs, with their patient-focused and holistic approach, will be a valuable resource in adapting care to the future healthcare environment in a compassionate, human way.

 Both Bartsch and Dr. Rodgers see a bright and growing future for NPs who choose to work in surgical care.
-The rise of fellowship programs, like the one at UCHealth, is already an important step toward the growth and maturation of the field.
-Standardization of the credentialing recommendations and accreditation criteria related to postgraduate fellowship programs will help them take the next step.
+The rise of fellowship programs, like the one at UCHealth, is already an important step toward the field’s growth and maturation.
+Standardizing the credentialing recommendations and accreditation criteria related to postgraduate fellowship programs will help them take the next step.

-And, as those standards come into place, and fellowship programs continue to grow in popularity and rigor, NPs and APPs will contribute to more and more academic research, establishing themselves further as an important piece of the multidisciplinary structure in the field of surgical care.
+As those standards become established and fellowship programs continue to grow in popularity and rigor, NPs and APPs will contribute to increasing academic research, establishing themselves further as important pieces of the multidisciplinary structure in the field of surgical care.

 “It’s really exciting to see more NPs learning about the exciting career that they can have within the surgical realm,” Dr. Rodgers says.
 “We’re passionate about this work, and the future, to me, is really about helping more people match to what their passion is.”